Welcome! I am Taylor J. Christensen, M.D., and this blog is my brain on health policy.

-Let me tell you how I found health policy.
+Let me tell you how I discovered this topic.

-Way back as a pre-med undergrad, I read Atul Gawande’s book, Complications, which opened my eyes to the fact that the healthcare system is an incredible and complex problem needing to be solved.
-Ever since then, I can’t stop thinking about how to solve that problem.
-So, along the way to becoming an internal medicine physician, this led me to a degree in business strategy, part of a health policy PhD (institutional funding’s a killer–thanks a lot AHRQ!), a year spent designing payment reforms for the state of Utah, and various other research endeavors.
-My career plan is to continue practicing as a physician while dedicating a great deal of effort to researching and writing about health policy.
+Way back as a pre-med, I read Atul Gawande’s book, Complications, which opened my eyes to the fact that our current healthcare system is an incredible and complex problem needing to be solved.
+Ever since then, I can’t stop thinking about how to solve it.
+By now, I’ve lost count of the number of scholarly publications, books, lectures, and podcasts I’ve consumed on the topic.
+This interest is what motivated me to get a degree in business strategy, plus part of a health policy PhD (long story).
+It’s why I spent a year designing payment reforms for the state of Utah.
+And it’s why I continue to research and think and write about this topic, so many years after reading Complications.

-I included “clear thinking” in the title of this blog because of a speech I once heard by a banking leader who foresaw the financial collapse of 2008 and led his bank through it without losing solvency.
+I included “clear thinking” in the title of this blog because of the graduation speech a banking leader gave at my undergrad commencement ceremony.
+He foresaw the financial collapse of 2008 and led his bank through it without losing solvency.
 He said everyone around him was going along and not questioning because they trusted that the masses couldn’t possibly all be wrong.
 But the masses are wrong sometimes, and the world needs clear thinkers who can think for themselves and see things the way they truly are.
-I am striving to do that here.
+I am striving to do that for healthcare.

-I’m open for anyone to contact me with questions, points of disagreement, ideas for collaboration, or whatever (except for advertising inquiries, which I ignore–this blog is not a for-profit venture!): email@example.com.
+I’m open for anyone to contact me any time with questions, opportunities for collaboration, points of disagreement, or whatever (except for advertising inquiries, which I ignore): email@example.com.